tastapod/advent-2024/README.md

 Part 2 has a brute forcedness to it, so I feel there should be a more elegant way to e.g. leverage previous runs.
 But I couldn't reconcile the logic of storing previous loops in what would have been a different layout.
 My initial solution took ages to run (OK, less than 10 seconds, but that is still a LOT of AoC seconds).
 I spun up a swarm of [goroutines][] writing their answers to a channel and this brought the runtime down to around 1.3 seconds, which I am happy with.
 I also (re)learned a ton about synchronising goroutines and avoiding either race conditions or premature termination.

 [goroutines]: https://go.dev/doc/faq#goroutines

+### Day 7

+This was straightforward TDD of a solution which worked in the tests but failed with the main input.
+It turned out I was being too conservative with terminating my recursion.
+I thought it was a number overflow so I converted all the `int64` maths to `big.Int`, nad still had the same result.

+The good news is that I now know about the `big` package (and to use `big.NewInt` to create a new value to put the results of calculations in!).
+The bad news is that the whole thing worked anyway with `int64` without my stupid bug!
+Still, part 2 took about an additional 2 minutes due to how I solved part 1.